brpaz/brunopaz.dev/src/content/projects/swordhealth.md

 ---
 name: "SwordHealth"
-description: "Sword Health is the world’s fastest-growing virtual MSK care provider, on a mission to free two billion people from pain"
+description: "Sword Health is the world’s fastest-growing virtual MSK care provider, on a mission to free two billion people from pain."
 startDate: 2022-06-01
 category: "application"
 externalUrl: "https://swordhealth.com/"